AviatrixSystems/terraform-provider-aviatrix/website/docs/guides/v2-upgrade-guide.html.markdown

 Navigate to your local Aviatrix Terraform provider repository, which by default, if setup according to our initial setup doc [here](https://github.com/terraform-providers/terraform-provider-aviatrix/blob/master/README.md), is ``$GOPATH/src/github.com/terraform-providers``.
 We will then use Git to pull latest changes from our remote repository (``git pull``), and switch to the branch that corresponds with our Controller version (``git checkout UserConnect-4.7-TF.12-v2``).
 Build the provider as according to Step 3 depending on your OS.
 Finally, navigate back to where your Terraform files reside, and perform a ``terraform init`` to reinitialise the Terraform environment for the current directory based on the new provider.

 -> **NOTE:** Please note that when a ``terraform import`` command is being referred to in the context of this upgrade process, the resource in question must be removed from the Terraform state first.
-An import requires the resource to be removed from the state because normally, importing is used for bringing existing infrastructure created from other means, under Terraform management, which assumes the resource does not exist in the state.
+An import requires the resource to be removed from the state because normally, importing is used for bringing existing infrastructure created from other means, under Terraform management.
+This assumes the resource in question does not exist in the state.
 For details on how to safely remove a resource(s) from the state, please refer to the [**state rm**](https://www.terraform.io/docs/commands/state/rm.html) command.

 Now, to determine whether or not to do a ``terraform refresh`` or ``terraform import``, refer to the rules in Step 3 of this phase.
 In this example, according to the stated rules, because attributes ``vpc_size`` and ``vpc_net`` got renamed, and ``enable_nat`` got renamed and changed to accept boolean, it would seem this gateway resource would only need a ``terraform refresh``.
 However, because this vpn-gateway uses the attribute ``vpn_access``, whose only change is that the accepted value got changed to boolean, this resource would need to a ``terraform import`` instead, because the import rule would take precedence over refresh.
 After performing the necessary ``terraform refresh`` / ``terraform import`` (per resource), a ``terraform plan`` may be performed to catch any deltas.
 If there are still any deltas, you may fix and repeat again.

 ---
-## Beyond Phase 3: to infinity and beyond ~
+## Beyond Phase 3: to infinity and beyond
 - Any updates/ future releases for the Aviatrix Terraform provider will continue to be documented here:
   - [Aviatrix Terraform Provider Release Notes](https://www.terraform.io/docs/providers/aviatrix/guides/release-notes.html)
 - Any updates/ future releases for R2.0+ that might impact customers will continue to be documented here:
   - [Aviatrix Terraform Provider R2.x Feature Changelist](https://www.terraform.io/docs/providers/aviatrix/guides/feature-changelist-v2.html)
-  - Any future necessary changes will only be simple and only require small tweaks and a ``terraform refresh``
+  - Any future necessary changes will only be simple and only require small tweaks and a ``terraform refresh`` unless stated otherwise